cadmean-us/csharpRPCKit/Cadmean.RPC.ASP/README.md

 #### Errors

 In cadRPC a function outputs some result object and an error code.
-Than you can than handle this error code on the client side.
+Than you can then handle this error code on the client side.
-The ```sum``` function above always returns 0 error code, indicating no error.
+The ```sum``` function above always returns empty error code, indicating no error.
 You can return a custom error from your function by throwing ```FunctionException```:

 ```c#